Colleges and Schools of North Carolina Agricultural and Technical State University

 Since 1968, A&T's academic programs were divided among nine different academic divisions.
 This alignment would remain until 2016, when the university again realigned its academic programs in an effort to meet the objectives of their Preeminence 2020 strategic plan.

 College of Arts, Humanities and Social Sciences

 The College of Arts and Science was established in 1968.
-With 13 departments and programs ranging from the arts, humanities, communications, mathematics; social, behavioral and natural sciences; the College of Arts and Sciences is the largest academic unit at North Carolina A&T. The College is the nation's largest Producer of African American psychology graduates.
+With 13 departments and programs ranging from the arts, humanities, communications, mathematics; social, behavioral and natural sciences; the College of Arts and Sciences is the largest academic unit at North Carolina A&T. The college is the nation's largest producer of African American psychology graduates.

-As of 2012, the College of Arts and Sciences has a total enrollment of 3,465 students with 3,196 being undergraduates and 269 students enrolled in the graduate program.
-In the 2011-2012 academic year, the university awarded 647 bachelor's, 56 master's, and 8 doctoral degrees from the college.
+As of 2012, the College of Arts and Sciences had a total enrollment of 3,465 students with 3,196 being undergraduates and 269 students enrolled in the graduate program.
+In the 2011–2012 academic year, the university awarded 647 bachelor's, 56 master's, and 8 doctoral degrees from the college.

-The current Dean of the College of Arts and Sciences is Dr. Goldie Byrd, who was appointed to the position in 2011.